gulays/Airbnb-Classification/README.md

 This project will analyze the Airbnb listings and identify critical features that mostly affect the occupancy rate of a listing.
 The result of the analysis will help hosts in improving their listings with the most critical features.
-Achieving higher the occupancy rates yields highre revenues to hosts and to the platform.
+Achieving higher the occupancy rates yields higher revenues to hosts and to the platform.
 Thus, occupancy rate optimization can be used as a revenue management tool.

 ## Data